kartik-v/yii2-dynagrid/README.md

 > Warning: You need to be careful, in case you are using the new `\kartik\grid\FormulaColumn` in your grid layout.
 The reordering of columns by users will render your formulae invalid, since the column indices will change.
-It is recommended, you set the order of all such formulae columns and its dependencies to the `DynaGrid::ORDER_FIX_LEFT`, so that such column positions are pre-fixed.
+It is recommended, you set the order of all such formulae columns and its dependencies to `DynaGrid::ORDER_FIX_LEFT`, so that such column positions are pre-fixed.

 ## License